 Renoir seems to have composed this complicated scene without advance studies or underdrawing.
 He spent months making numerous changes to the canvas, painting the individual figures when his models were available, and adding the striped awning along the top edge.
 Nonetheless, Renoir retained the freshness of his vision, even as he revised, rearranged, and crafted an exquisite work of art.

 Luncheon of the Boating Party includes youthful, idealized portraits of Renoir's friends and colleagues as they relax at the Maison Fournaise restaurant.
-Wearing a top hat, the amateur art historian, collector, and editor Charles Ephrussi (8) speaks with a younger man in a more casual brown coat and cap.
+Wearing a top hat, art historian, collector, and editor Charles Ephrussi (8) speaks with a younger man in a more casual brown coat and cap.
 He may be Ephrussi's personal secretary, Jules Laforgue (5), a poet and critic.

 At center, the actress Ellen Andrée (6) drinks from a glass.
 Across from her in a brown bowler hat is Baron Raoul Barbier (4), a bon vivant and former mayor of colonial Saigon.
 He is turned toward the smiling woman at the railing, thought to be Alphonsine Fournaise (3), the proprietor's daughter.
 She and her brother, Alphonse Fournaise, Jr. (2), who handled the boat rentals, wear straw boaters.
 They are placed within, but at the edge of, the party.
 At the upper right, the artist Paul Lhote (12) and the bureaucrat Eugène Pierre Lestringuez (11) seem to be flirting with actress Jeanne Samary (13).